Aaron Hernandez Trial Day 2: His lone courtroom supporter

 It’s been a long four years.

-Hernandez’s career as a celebrated and well-compensated New England Patriot is long gone, traded in for a small prison cell he’ll never escape.
+Hernandez traded a career as a celebrated and well-compensated New England Patriot for a small prison cell he’ll never escape.
 Hernandez is serving a life sentence without the possibility of parole for Lloyd’s murder.
 He could get two more life sentences here.

 Jenkins has been left to raise their now 4-year-old on her own.
 Money dried up.
 Legal issues mounted.
 Creditors swarmed.
 The house would go up for sale.